berke-a/CENG453_20231_Group11_frontend/README.md

 ## How to run the application

 After cloning the project to your local machine, in the project directory, use `mvn clean install` command on your terminal to build the frontend application.
-Then use `java -jar target/CENG453_20231_Group11_frontend-1.0-SNAPSHOT.jar` to run the application that you built.
+Then you can run the CatanApplication.java from your IDE (preferably Intellij IDEA).
 Backend application is currently hosted at `https://ceng453-20231-group11-backend.onrender.com` hence there is no need to run the backend application to play the game.

 ## Existing Users